iget-master/ubuntu-ec2net/README.md

 # Todo:

-- [ ] Add support to IPv6 (port current version of ec2net from Amazon Linux)
 - [ ] Create a minimum documentation
 - [ ] Transform this repository in a package to ubuntu